MrZhuNi/salome_shape/doc/gui/Introduction.rst

 Visualization tab is activated by default when **Preferences** dialog box is opened in active SHAPER module.

-Other tabs are activated by clck on tab header.
+Other tabs are activated by click on tab header.

 .. _visualization_preferences: